VoidLeech/SolidGlobarBranches/readme.md

 - Most snifferent items are now compostable.
 - Globar Branch is now useable as furnace fuel.
 - Globar Sap Bottle now has a glass bottle as crafting remainder.
+- Globar Branches on grown trees now always have the correct 'facing' value.
+- Amber and Amber Glass are now considered equal to their Glowing variants w.r.t. rendering.